-What can I say beyond, wash, add water, cook, and eat?
+Learning how to cook rice in a rice cooker or a pot on the stovetop is a highly useful skill to have.
 Knowing how to make rice properly can be a game-changer for your Allergy Aware Asian Fare.
 Rice is the foundation of many Asian meals and can be made into many versatile meals and ingredients, such as rice flour or rice noodles.
-Learning how to cook rice in a rice cooker or a pot on the stovetop is a highly useful skill to have.

 Disclaimer: Please check that all ingredients are suitable for your allergies and be sure to ask your medical care team regarding any allergy related questions (I do not share medical advice).
 As an Amazon Associate I earn from qualifying purchases.